loranger32/yocm/README.md

 Changes to the GUI and the engine shouldn't introduce breaking change, but that can happen, so you are strongly advised to review the changes before updating the project.

-But **changes to the database schema could break something**, or at a minimum require you to issue a `rake db:all:migrate` so you absolutely need to review the `changelog.md` file before using the updated version.
+But **changes to the database schema could break something**, or at a minimum require you to issue a `rake db:all:migrate` command so you absolutely need to review the `CHANGELOG.md` file before using the updated version.

 Please also note that some changes in the database schema are required due to changes in the data schema of the CBE itself.
 Sometimes, it's impossible to update the data from the CBE without applying the changes first.